software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > ![](/assets/todo-sprint-2-user-story-2.png)
 >
 > Validate that the question text and correct answer is not blank.
+Make sure that you can delete a quiz that has questions.
+Before deleting a quiz, you need to delete the quiz-related questions.

 {: .important-title }